Previous Robots

 2023 - flymer

 Flymer was designed for 2023’s Charged Up!
 Season.
-It is composed of a mecanum drive and a modified climber- in-a-box, converted into an arm mechanism.
-The arm has a pneumatically powered claw, which can exert 60 PSI of force on game modules.
-The arm is supported on a lead screw, which allows it to move up and down with quick acceleration.
-Flymer features not only a mecanum drivetrain, but also four pneumatic-actuated piston brakes.
-Together, the mecanum drivetrain and brakes provide Flymer with good maneuverability and the ability to strafe, while also allowing the robot to remain uninhibited by the lack of friction.
-Flymer competed in the Great Northern Regional where we received the Team Spirit Award, as well as the 10,000 Lakes Regional.
+It was composed of a mecanum drive and a modified climber- in-a-box, converted into an arm mechanism.
+The arm had a pneumatically powered claw, which could exert 60 PSI of force on game modules.
+The arm was supported on a lead screw, which allowed it to move quickly up and down.
+Flymer featured not only a mecanum drivetrain, but also four pneumatic-actuated piston brakes.
+Together, the mecanum drivetrain and brakes provided Flymer with maneuverability and the ability to strafe while also allowing the robot to remain uninhibited by the lack of friction.
+Flymer competed in the Great Northern Regional, where we received the Team Spirit Award, plus the 10,000 Lakes Regional.
 In the 2023 fall off-season Minnesota Robotics Invitational competition, Flymer soared to a first-place finish!

 |